PowerShell/PowerShell/docs/dev-process/coding-guidelines.md

 * Avoid `params` arrays, prefer adding overloads with 1, 2, 3, and maybe more parameters.

 * Be aware of APIs such as `String.Split(params char[])` that do not provide overloads to avoid array allocation.
-  When calling such APIs, reuse a static array when possible (i.e. `Utils.Separators.Colon`).
+  When calling such APIs, reuse a static array when possible (e.g. `Utils.Separators.Colon`).

 * Avoid creating empty arrays.
   Instead, reuse the static ones via `Utils.EmptyArray<T>`.